Vascular Clinical Trials

 CLI is usually treated by surgeries or procedures that increase blood flow to the feet and legs in order to relieve symptoms heal ulcers and preserve limbs.
 There are two different ways to increase blood flow in cases of CLI.
 One is with open surgery, in which a bypass is created around the blockage.
 The second is with an endovascular treatment, often called an angioplasty, a minimally invasive procedure that is performed through a catheter inserted into the skin to directly open blocked arteries.
 Angioplasty is performed with balloons and other tools that clear the plaque.
 Sometimes small, mesh-like metal tubes called stents are permanently implanted.
 Both types of treatment are appropriate for CLI patients.

-Principal Investigator: Allen Hamdan, MD
+Principal Investigator: Mark Wyers MD